Verbascum boerhavii aka Lambs Ear, Mullen

 Lambs Ear, Mullen, Mullein, Lambs Ear Mullein, Field Cabbage

-How to care for Lambs Ear, Mullen
+How difficult is it to take care of Lambs Ear, Mullen

 If you're looking for a plant that offers a moderate level of challenge, Lambs Ear, Mullen is a great choice to test your gardening skills.